 My experience accumulated over time and the challenges met during my journey helped give clarity to the sense of my progress.
 The outcome of my odyssey was a desire to create a business based upon the integration of human singularities and complexities.

 Attentive to others, aware of the necessity to take a step backwards to analyse situations and find solutions, I want to help people live better through change.
-My project takes a natural direction drawing on my interpersonal skills, my accounting and management abilities as well as my adaptability developed through cultural diversity : geographical, linguistic and organizational ( CAC40 international company, small local company, family business, subsidiary, associations, International school ).
+My project takes a natural direction drawing on my interpersonal skills, my accounting and management abilities as well as my adaptability to organizations : CAC40 international company, small local company, family business, subsidiary, international school, associations.